maziac/DeZog/documentation/Usage.md

 Note: instead of a label you can also use a fixed number.
 - load: The .nex, .sna (or .tap) file to load.
 On start of the debug session ZEsarUX is instructed to load this file.
-Note 1: you can also omit this.
+Note: you can also omit this.
 In that case the DeZog attaches to the emulator without loading a program.
 Breakpoints and the list/assembler files can still be set.
-This can be useful to e.g. debug dot commands, i.e. programs that are started on the ZX Next command line.
-Note 2: If ZEsarUX is used with the --tbblue-fast-boot-mode loading of tap files won't work.
 - loadObjs: Instead of a .nex, .sna or .tap file you can also directly load binary object files.
 - execAddress: for object files you can set the PC (program counter) start address.
 I.e. after loading the program will start at this address.
 - smallValuesMaximum: DeZog format numbers (labels, constants) basically in 2 ways depending on their size: 'small values' and 'big values'.
 Small values are typically constants like the maximum number of something you defined in your asm file.